By Eli Chanoff, 23andMe Research Associate

 Motor symptoms, such as tremors, stiff or slow movements, impaired posture or balance, and rigidity, are the characteristics most commonly used to diagnose Parkinson’s disease.
 While other motor and non-motor phenotypes are also common, these canonical motor symptoms remain more widely studied and are often what first comes to mind when people think about PD.

 The baseline survey asked respondents about a series of motor phenotypes derived from the commonly used MDS-UPDRS rating scale, a few of which are included below.
-This chart shows the percentage of G2019S carriers and non-carriers who reported experiencing trembling or shaking in any part of their body, changes in handwriting, changes in gait, or stooping posture.
+This chart shows the percentage of G2019S carriers and non-carriers who reported experiencing trembling or shaking in any part of their body, changes in handwriting, gait, or stooping posture.
 Recall that both carriers and non-carriers may or may not have a diagnosis of Parkinson’s disease.

 These data show that some motor phenotypes previously associated with non-genetic Parkinson’s disease, were reported more frequently by G2019S carriers than non-carriers.
 While more analysis is needed, early results support the hypothesis that carriers are at increased risk of experiencing these symptoms based on their genetics.